adam-abouzeid/laba3ed/CONTRIBUTING.md

 - `enhancement` - Issues that are feature requests.
 - `documentation` - Issues or pull requests related to documentation.
 - `good first issue` - Good for newcomers.
+- `testing` - Issues or pull requests related to testing.
+- `discussion`: Open-ended discussions that may not result in a code change.
+- `refactor`: Refactoring existing code for better readability or performance.

 Thank you for contributing to Laba3ed!